GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 <p align="center"><b>AIA in a Certificate Issued by the Federal Bridge CA</b></p>

 Path discovery follows the AIA URLs, one after the other, from each certificate in sequence until it finds a certificate issued by a trust anchor in the certificate trust list.
 The figure below shows the discovery of a single correct path.
 Many false paths could be evaluated in practice, and potentially, even more, than one valid path could be discovered.
-The path processing software then must choose which path to use. (**Note:** The root CA certificate or trust anchor should not be discovered in the AIA; it should have been distributed in a trusted fashion.)
+The path processing software then must choose which path to use.

 {% include alert-success.html heading = "Fun Fact" content="The algorithm to decide which correct path to choose has been a source of much debate in the PDVal community for more than two decades." %}